How to Naturally Treat Bipolar Disorder

 5. Avoiding or limiting alcohol and drug consumption

-If sleep is one of your primary difficulties, there are medications out there that can help.
-This is something you should talk to your doctor about to ensure no negative drug interactions with other medications you may be one.
+If sleep is one of your primary difficulties, some medications can help.
+This is something you should talk to your doctor about to ensure no negative drug interactions with other medications you may be on.

-However, many have found cannabidiol (CBD) and melatonin (especially a combination of the two) to be extremely beneficial for their sleep. ¹⁶
+However, many have found cannabidiol (CBD) and melatonin (especially a combination of the two) extremely beneficial for their sleep. ¹⁶

 3.)
 Exercise

-It’s common sense that exercise is good for our health and helps to prevent a number of disease.
+It’s common sense that exercise is good for our health and helps to prevent many diseases.
 Practicing exercise is prevalent when it comes to bipolar disorder as it helps us balance our moods and avoid certain associated health problems, such as obesity and cardiovascular disease. ¹⁷

 In a 2015 review, exercise was found to “be a viable and effective strategy to deal with the depressive phase of bipolar disorder.” ¹⁸ In a separate review, “exercise was associated with improved health measures, including depressive symptoms, functioning, and quality of life.” ¹⁹

 From these two reviews, we can conclude that exercise is most prominent during a depressive episode.
-Of course, this will most likely also be the most difficult time to engage in such activity.
-In order to maintain motivation, it may help to reward yourself after a healthy workout.
+Of course, this will also be the most difficult time to engage in exercise.
+To maintain motivation, it may help to reward yourself after a healthy workout.

 4.)
 Avoid Drugs and Alcohol

-As already mentioned, people who struggle with bipolar disorder are more at risk of developing a substance abuse disorder.
-Furthermore, the same is true vice versa – those who struggle with addiction are more likely to develop a variety of mental illnesses, including bipolar disorder. ²⁰
+As already mentioned, people who struggle with bipolar disorder are more at risk of developing a substance use disorder.
+Furthermore, the vice versa is also true – those who struggle with addiction are more likely to develop a variety of mental illnesses, including bipolar disorder. ²⁰

 In one study, it was discovered that 56% of people with bipolar had experienced alcohol or drug addiction at some point in their lives.